Board of Property Tax Appeals (BoPTA)

 - For business property, provide documentation of income and expense information, cost of the asset and/or a comparison of similar properties that sold near the valuation date of January 1.

-The board will consider your appeal between February 3rd and April 15th.
+The board will consider your appeal between the first Monday in February and April 15th.
 You do not have to appear before the board.
 If you indicate you want to be present, you will get at least five days written notice of the hearing.
 Evidence submitted to the board clerk or provided at the hearing will not be returned.
-Evidence considered by the Board must be retained by the board clerk.
+Evidence considered by the board must be retained by the board clerk.

 The board will consider the evidence from you and the county assessor.
 The board will notify you in writing of its decision; you have the right to appeal the board's decision to the Magistrate Division of the Oregon Tax Court.
 Complaints must be filed within 30 days (not one month), of the date that the board's order is mailed to you.

-- 2013-2014 Petition for Waiver of Late Filing Penalty (Business Personal Property Return)
+- 2021-2022 Petition for Waiver of Late Filing Penalty (Personal Property Return)